laravel-enso/core/README.md

 - `php artisan vendor:publish --tag=enso-lang` - the assets lang files
 - `php artisan vendor:publish --tag=core-storage` - the storage folders
 - `php artisan vendor:publish --tag=core-assets` - the assets folders, scss & js
-- `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS components, once a newer version is released
+once a newer version is released
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released
-- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the scss & js assets, once a newer version is released
+- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the scss & js assets, once a newer version is released (ran automatically with --force after every composer install)

 ### Notes